Investment Performance Reporting Best Practices 2022

 2. Leverage a Quality Assurance System

-Unfortunately, legacy portfolio accounting systems generally do not provide a lot of tools to ensure that the data in the system is accurate.
+Unfortunately, not all portfolio accounting systems provide the right tools to ensure that the data in the system is accurate.

-There are literally millions of data points that are maintained in these systems and a missing data point or bad data point can erode lots of trust if they end up on a report and a portfolio manager or client sees it.
+There are literally millions of data points that are maintained in these systems, and all it takes is one missing data point or incorrect detail can erode lots of trust if they end up on a report and a portfolio manager or client sees it.

 1. Export the data to Excel, if you have a small data set or SQL or other data base if you are dealing with larger volumes of data.